mayurminfy1/github_action-takehome/README.md

+# Github-Actions Take home Assignment
-# 🚀 GitHub Actions CI/CD Pipeline
+##  GitHub Actions CI/CD Pipeline

 > A fully automated pipeline that builds, containers, and deploys a Node.js web app to an EC2 instance using GitHub Actions, Docker, and GitHub Container Registry (GHCR).